corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 #### Split your CorDapp into contract and workflow `.jar` files
-The duplication between `contract` and `workflow` blocks exists because you should split your CorDapp into two separate `.jar` files/modules.
+The duplication between `contract` and `workflow` blocks exists because your CorDapp should be split into two separate `.jar` files/modules.
 One should contain on-ledger validation code, like states and contracts.
 The other should contain workflows and anything else, such as services.

 Historically one `.jar` file has been used for both, but this can result in sending your flow logic code over the network to arbitrary